Honors and Awards

 - Familiarize yourself with the American Political Science Association’s (APSA) Style Manual:

 - Work closely with honors advisor to develop final proposal (or to begin research/writing)

 - Submit final proposal to honors advisor by agreed upon date

 - Final proposal (or work that has been done thus far) must to go the Honors Director by the Monday after Thanksgiving break (for spring defense) or the Monday of the second-to-last week of April (for fall defense)

 - In consultation with your honors advisor, select three faculty (one of which may come from outside the department) to serve as your Honors Thesis Committee

 - In close consultation with your honors advisor, (continue) researching and writing your thesis

-- Defend thesis before your Honors Thesis Committee, the Honors Liaison, and your honors advisor by April 15th (if completing in the spring) or by December 5th (if completing in the fall).
+- Defend thesis before your Honors Thesis Committee, the Honors Director, and your honors advisor by April 15th (if completing in the spring) or by December 5th (if completing in the fall).

-- Get signatures of Honors Thesis Committee members, Honors Liaison, and honors advisor on thesis signature sheet*
+- Get signatures of Honors Thesis Committee members, department chair, and honors advisor on thesis signature sheet*

 - If required, make final edits to thesis

 - Present your project at the Convocation of Scholars on the Monday before the Cap and Gown ceremony in the last week of April and attend Honors Banquet that evening (highly recommended)*